Silver Fish award

 The application process

-An application for this award may be started by any member of Girlguiding and the nomination needs to be discussed with the relevant commissioner.
+An application for this award may be started by any member of Girlguiding, but your nomination needs to be discussed with the relevant commissioner.

 The Girlguiding awards committee usually meets twice a year, in spring and autumn.